 2. Competency/Skill Analysis – Assess the skill and competency level of employees and select.

-5. Cost Benefit Analysis – Evaluate the expense of the training and compare it with the return a company can get with the program.
+5. Cost-Benefit Analysis – Evaluate the expense of the training and compare it with the return a company can get from the program.
 For example, an in-house Forklift training program can reduce the number of incidents along with direct and indirect cost.

 6. Training Evaluation – What monitoring tools are available to measure the effective performance of the training as a part of continuous improvement?